b. 14/01/1915 Kettering, Northamptonshire. d. 21/11/1941 Oakington, Cambridgeshire.

 DATE AND PLACE OF GC ACTION: 03/11/1940 Tal-Handaq, Malta.

-Raymond Mayhew Lewin (1915-1941) was born on 14th January 1915 in Kettering, Northamptonshire, the son of Alfred George and Clara Frances Lewin (nee Mayhew).
+Raymond Mayhew Lewin (1915-1941) was born on 14th January 1915 in Kettering, Northamptonshire, the son of Arthur George and Clara Frances Lewin (nee Mayhew).
 Raymond’s grandfather, Alfred, was a noted businessman in Kettering, owning a number of different establishments, with a grocers, drapery and photographers amongst his portfolio.
 Raymond’s father didn’t quite have his own father’s entrepreneurial talent however, running a small grocery shop with modest success.
 His marriage to Clara in 1905 changed his fortunes.
 She would become an Urban Councillor, the town’s first Deputy Mayor, and founded the Women’s Institute in Kettering.
 She and Alfred George would have three boys including Raymond.

 Raymond joined the Army Training Corps based at Stamford Road School and attended Kimbolton School from 1927-1933 (amongst the school alumni is Dennis Copperwheat GC).
 Raymond and his brother Bob flew and kept a biplane at Sywell aerodrome, and he made his first flight in 1934.
 After leaving school, Raymond went to work for Boots where he trained as a pharmacist, first at the Kettering Branch, then in London.